 Seb was then called back into action as an opening seam bowler, but things did not go exactly to plan.

 “I think my first four overs went for something like 38 and Anthony Lax, our captain, was starting to think of taking me off.

 “They were 52-0 and we were wondering what to do.
 But I got a wicket in my next over and it was classic case of one brings two as wickets started to go down.”

 Seb paid tribute to Chris Bryan who took a terrific diving catch at third man as he snared his next victim off a thick edge.

 “That,” he said, “was the turning point as we then got on top and in my last six overs I had figures of 7-12.”

 Both of Seb’s performances are thought to be the best in the 35-year history of Randwick.
 And he did not even have to buy the customary two jugs to celebrate his achievements with both bat and ball.

-He added: “After I got my third wicket, Anthony said ‘you’ve got to buy a jug for getting a 100, but if you get a five-for I’ll get that’ so it all worked out brilliantly.”
+“After I got my third wicket, Anthony said ‘you’ve got to buy a jug for getting a 100, but if you get a five-for I’ll get that’ so it all worked out brilliantly.”